code-423n4/Bot-Race-JSON-Schema/README.md

 ### Upcoming Version 0.3.0

-A new version of the schema will replace v0.1.0 on Jan 1st and can be found [here](https://github.com/code-423n4/Bot-Race-JSON-Schema/blob/v0.3.0/schema.json).
+A new version of the schema will replace v0.1.0 on [Place Holder Date - TBD] and can be found [here](https://github.com/code-423n4/Bot-Race-JSON-Schema/blob/v0.3.0/schema.json).
 **Changes**:

 - restricts the values of `severity`, making it an enum instead of an open string.